Visualization Selection Guide

 stat='density', common_norm=False, bins=30, kde=True)

-common_norm=False normalizes each group independently so the shapes are comparable regardless of group size.
+common_norm=False normalizes each group on its own, so the shapes are comparable no matter the group size.

-Too few bins hide shape; too many create noise. bins=30 is a reasonable default for most business data.
-If the distribution is bimodal (two humps), check whether you should split the data by a categorical variable first.
+Too few bins hide the shape.
+Too many add noise. bins=30 is a fair default for most business data.
+If the chart shows two clear humps (bimodal), check whether you should split the data by a category first.

 What to look for

-• Right skew (long tail to the right): most parking amounts are small with occasional large ones — median is more meaningful than mean.
+• Right skew (long tail to the right): most parking amounts are small, with a few large ones — the median is more meaningful than the mean.

-• Outliers: gaps in the tail suggest data quality issues or a distinct sub-population.
+• Outliers: gaps in the tail can mean data quality issues or a separate sub-group.

-• Bimodal: two peaks often signal two different behaviors (e.g., short-term vs. monthly parkers mixed together).
+• Bimodal: two peaks often mean two different behaviors mixed together (for example, short-term parkers vs. monthly parkers).

 5. Box Plot — Distribution Across Groups

-Use when: comparing the distribution of a numeric variable across 3 or more categories — especially when you want to see median, spread, and outliers simultaneously.
+Use when: you want to compare how one numeric variable is spread across 3 or more categories — and see the median, the spread, and outliers at the same time.

 sns.boxplot(data=parking_df, x='parking_type', y='amount', ax=ax)

-Avoid when: - You have only 2 groups — a histogram with hue or a simple comparison of means is clearer. - Your audience is non-technical — box plots require explanation (what is an IQR?).
-A bar chart of means with error bars is more accessible.
+Avoid when: - You have only 2 groups — a histogram with hue or a simple comparison of means is clearer. - Your audience is non-technical — box plots need explanation (what is an IQR?).
+A bar chart of means with error bars is easier to grasp.

 Reading a box plot